pysam-developers/pysam/doc/installation.rst

 dependencies (`libcurl`, `libcrypto`), it will fall back to conservative defaults.

-Options can be passed to the configure script explicitely by setting the environment variable `HTSLIB_CONFIGURE_OPTIONS`.
+Options can be passed to the configure script explicitly by setting the environment variable `HTSLIB_CONFIGURE_OPTIONS`.
 For example::